 Sources

-Because they generate content, Sources need to be loaded the same way as you would load an audio or video content file.
+Sources need to be loaded the same as audio and video content.

 Source Properties